Lightning-Universe/lightning-flash/docs/source/general/data.rst

-To change the processing behavior only on specific stages for a given hook, you can prefix each of the :class:`~flash.data.process.Preprocess` and  :class:`~flash.data.process.Postprocess` hooks by adding ``train``, ``val``, ``test`` or ``predict``.
+To change the processing behavior only on specific stages for a given hook, you can prefix each of the :class:`~flash.core.data.process.Preprocess` and  :class:`~flash.core.data.process.Postprocess` hooks by adding ``train``, ``val``, ``test`` or ``predict``.

-Check out :class:`~flash.data.process.Preprocess` for some examples.
+Check out :class:`~flash.core.data.process.Preprocess` for some examples.

 .. note::

-    ``[WIP]`` We are currently working on a new feature to make :class:`~flash.data.process.Preprocess`
+    ``[WIP]`` We are currently working on a new feature to make :class:`~flash.core.data.process.Preprocess`

-    and :class:`~flash.data.process.Postprocess` automatically deployable from checkpoints as
+    and :class:`~flash.core.data.process.Postprocess` automatically deployable from checkpoints as

     ``Endpoints`` or ``BatchTransformJob``.
 Stay tuned !